kevinakahoshi/leetcode-problems/easy/832/README.md

-# Problem 832: Most Common Word
+# Problem 832: Flipping an Image

 Given a binary matrix A, we want to flip the image horizontally, then invert it, and return the resulting image.